tobias-jermain/Robocon2026/README.md

 Written by Tobias & Dylan

 ## The library used is a custom one developed by Hills Road for their 'Robocon.uk' competition for GCSE students.
 It is imported with 'import robot' and only works on their brainboxes

+This contains the code that does NOT use our position finding or triangulation but rather the more simple method of 'point and shoot' where a marker is seen and driven to.

+Hope this helps